 Figure 70 · FlashPoint- Programming File Generator for AFS

 Note: Check the check box in the Program column to enable block modification.

-- 2. Check the Programming previously secured devices(s) box if you want to program previously secured devices. - 3.
-Enter the Silicon signature. - 4.
-Depending upon the Silicon features you selected, click Finish or Next.
+- Check the Programming previously secured devices(s) box if you want to program previously secured devices. - 3.
+Enter the Silicon signature.